Nearly $13 million in emergency rental assistance available in Central Oregon - News Break

 Those applying through NeighborImpact’s website will be redirected to the OERA portal, as required by the Treasury.

-To find out additional information about criteria or to apply to the OERAP program, visit www.oregonrentalassistance.org or www.neighborimpact.org/covid-rent-relief .
+To find out more information about criteria or to apply to the OERAP program, visit www.oregonrentalassistance.org or www.neighborimpact.org/covid-rent-relief .

 About NeighborImpact: NeighborImpact is a private non-profit governed by a board of directors drawn from across the community.
 Since 1985, NeighborImpact has led the region in developing solutions and bringing resources to Crook, Deschutes and Jefferson counties and the Confederated Tribes of Warm Springs.
 We help meet the basic needs of Central Oregonians, build economic security and create a community where everyone thrives.
 NeighborImpact receives federal, state and local rants, foundation grants and donations from individuals and businesses in our community.
 To learn more about NeighborImpact please visit www.neighborimpact.org .